 |Storage (SSD)||500 GB or larger Solid State Drive (SSD)

 ||1 TB or larger Solid State Drive (SSD)|

 |Graphics Card:||Discrete/dedicated (such as NVIDIA or AMD)|

-- Software: University Undergraduate Bundle and Engineering Software Bundles
+- Software: University Undergraduate bundle and Engineering Software Bundle.

 Do you still have questions?